In this article, I will discuss how to naturally control (compared to other termite treatments) and eliminate termites without hiring a professional.

-You need to take swift action to control termite infestation, because they can cause great damage over time.
-Also, if you don’t contain the problem of termite infestation early, you can end up incurring thousands, if not millions of dollars in repairs as well as costly termite pest control.
+It would help if you took swift action to control termite infestation because they can cause significant damage over time.
+Also, if you don’t contain the problem of termite infestation early, you can end up incurring thousands, if not millions of dollars in repairs, as well as costly termite pest control.

-It is important for you to correctly identify types of termites and all signs of termite infestation before you can decide on the best natural method to use to get rid of the termite infestation.
+But First!
+It is essential for you to correctly identify types of termites and all signs of termite infestation before deciding on the best natural method to get rid of the termite infestation.

-Sodium borate also known as borax solution helps to kill subterranean termites.
-To get better results, you’ll need to apply sodium borate powder or sodium borate solution on the targeted region.
-Sodium borate solution is a mixture of borax and water.
+Sodium borate also is known as the borax solution, helps to kill subterranean termites.
+You’ll need to apply sodium borate powder or sodium borate solution to the targeted region to get better results.
+A sodium borate solution is a mixture of borax and water.

-Borax solution are environmentally friendly and do not affect either humans or pests.
+The borax solution is environmentally friendly and does not affect either humans or pests.
 You can apply borate solution by spraying or painting it on surfaces of wood of newly built buildings.
 Application of the borax solution can help avert future termite infestation in your residence.

 Here’s a kicker!!

 Always repeat the application of the borax solution until the entire colony of termites is eliminated.
-You can also decide to use borate treatments in combination with other natural termite treatment for effective outcome.
+You can also decide to use borate treatments combined with other natural termite treatment for an effective outcome.

 Nematodes are worm species that love to feed on termites.
-If you have a termite infestation in your home or business premises, just release Nematodes into a colony, the Nematodes will eat up all the termites causing havoc in your premises.
+If you have a termite infestation in your home or business premises, release Nematodes into a colony, the Nematodes will eat up all the termites causing havoc on your premises.

 You can purchase nematodes at local pet stores.
 You can also purchase it online, as many online stores stock it.
 Nematodes are safe to use.
 They are not harmful to humans, pets, or plants.
 They mainly concentrate on pests and ruin their colony within a short period.

-If it’s impossible for you to get your furniture out because of unavoidable circumstances, then you can purchase or rent UV lamps which are known to have equal effect with the sun’s rays.
+If you can’t get your furniture out because of unavoidable circumstances, you can purchase or rent UV lamps, which have an equal effect on the sun’s rays.
 Take the UV lamps and shine it towards the termite infestation.